enterprise-people-inc/APIWebApp/README.md

 ####Continous Integration
 - [x] Heroku & Git automatic deployment
+- [x] CodeShip to build & deploy to different environments.
+(GitHub commit triggers the build and deploy for DEVELOPMENT & TESTING)

 ###Development Process
 Our architect, expored multiple technologies and frameworks, and finalized on AngularJS MVC framework for this project.
 Architect established the best practies and industry standards to minimize the custom code and also to make it extendable and re-usable.